Akaflieg-Freiburg/enrouteServer/proxy/README.md

 contain the credentials required to access the FAA NOTAM service.
 These can, for instance, be set with the directive "SetEnv" in Apache's ".htaccess" files.

+The scripts in this directory were kindly donated by Markus Sachs.